Guides • Perfecting your Craft

 Step 2.
 Create a Hook that juxtaposes with the ending

-With your Resolution in mind, you can now circle back to the start of the story.
+With your Resolution in mind, you can now circle back to the beginning of the story.
 Something helpful to do, especially if you really want to create a strong arc, is juxtaposing the start of the story with its end.
 Wherever the protagonist ends up, you can have them start in the opposite position.
 This gives the story a promise of transformation that is often satisfying to readers (think of your classic "rags-to-riches" stories).

 You’ll want to think also about how to convince your readers to keep reading, given this initial condition — it’s called a hook for a reason!
-Luckily, you won’t have to nail it in one short and smart sentence like when you’re writing a blurb.
+Luckily, you won’t have to nail it in a single short and smart sentence like when you’re writing a blurb.
 Still, your opening chapters must intrigue the readers, perhaps with a nuanced round character or a riveting world.

 📚 The Hunger Games: A resourceful teen struggles to care for her mother and sister in the poorest district of a dystopian America.